Oregon joins Washington, moves toward permanent daylight saving time

 Oregon has now joined Washington and California, as well as dozens of other states, that are asking for federal approval for the change.

 According to the National Conference of State Legislatures, more than 30 states are considering legislation related to the practice of changing clocks twice a year.
-Florida became the first state to vote for the switch and is still waiting on congressional approval.
+British Columbia Premier John Horgan has said that he will authorize the move to permanent daylight saving time if Washington, Oregon and California do so.

 Last month, Gov. Jay Inslee signed a bill to put Washington state permanently on daylight time after it passed both the state House and the Senate with overwhelming bipartisan support.